Using the NVDA Screen Reader to Test Web Accessibility

 After downloading NVDA, you’ll need to install the software.
 If you’re not a regular screen reader user, we recommend unchecking the option to start NVDA automatically when logging into Windows.

-Like many screen readers, NVDA uses a modifier key that enables users to quickly trigger certain commands.
+Like many screen readers, NVDA uses a modifier key that enables users to trigger certain commands quickly.

-By default, NVDA recommends using the Caps Lock key as a modifier.
-You can assign this functionality to any other key during installation, but for basic testing we recommend keeping Caps Lock as the modifier.
+NVDA recommends using the Caps Lock key as a modifier by default.
+You can assign this functionality to any other key during installation, but for basic testing, we recommend keeping Caps Lock as the modifier.

 Sighted users may wish to change several other settings during installation:

 After installing NVDA, launch the program before opening your web browser.
-Familiarize yourself with basic NVDA commands — or print off this NVDA quick reference guide.
+Familiarize yourself with basic NVDA commands — or use this NVDA quick reference guide for help.

 Finding Common Web Accessibility Barriers With NVDA